limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Janus),

-> In ancient Roman religion and myth, Janus (/ˈdʒeɪnəs/; Latin: IANVS (Iānus), pronounced [ˈjaː.nus]) is the god of beginnings, gates, transitions, time, duality, doorways,[1] passages, and endings.
+> In ancient Roman religion and myth, Janus (/ˈdʒeɪnəs/; Latin: IANVS (Iānus), pronounced [ˈjaː.nus]) is the god of beginnings, gates, transitions, time, duality, doorways, passages, and endings.

-It's apt for Janus to overlook the first flag.
+It's apt that Janus is overlooking the first flag.
 If you look at the cookies storage, you'll realize it's trivial to get the first flag.

 ![Cookies](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/9a82a999.png)